newatoms/guides/README.md

 ## How to make a guide

-To create a understandable guide make sure you keep the following points in mind.
+To create an understandable guide make sure you keep the following points in mind.
-* Never assume the reader to understands the terminology you use, so always provide a explanation or a link explaining what you mean.
+* Never assume the reader understands the terminology you use, so always provide a explanation or a link explaining what you mean.
 * Always make clear what the reader can expect to learn from a guide at the beginning of the guide to avoid being disappointed halfway trough.
 * People should be able to search for a specific topic in your guide, so make sure you clearly separate different chapters and topics in you guide.

 ## How to add a guide

 To add a guide complete the following steps
-* Create a new folder within guides an name it [guide-name] replace all " " with "-"
+* Create a new folder within guides a name it [guide-name] replace all " " with "-"
-* Copy your guide to "guides/[guide-name]/ and change the name to "readme.md".
-This enables the visitor to instantly view your guide when they are in the folder of your'e guide on github.
+* Copy your guide to `guides/[guide-name]/` and change the name to `readme.md`.
+This enables the visitor to instantly view your guide when they are in the folder of your guide on github.
-* If there are local images in your guide you can store them in guides/images/[your-image.filetype]
+* If there are local images in your guide you can store them in `guides/images/[your-image.filetype]`
-* The path to your images is ../images/[your-image.filetype]
+* The path to your images is `../images/[your-image.filetype]`
 * Add the guide to this readme.md on the bottom of the "List of all guides" lists in the following way:

 ```